 Holding down within entry range causes the player to walk to the entry point and then start walking down the stairs.

 If you've made it this far, you seriously deserve a pat on the back.
-Entering stairs has been the most complicated part of this system, I promise.
+Entering stairs is the most complicated part of this system, I promise.
 Now let's define movement on the different types of stairs.

 But how can we ensure that the player always ends up at the top or bottom when moving up and down that angle?
-If they ever miss an exit point, they may forever be trapped on the stairs, infinitely walking up or down.
 We could calculate the angle between top and bottom, but since our steps are always the same size to fit the animation, the angle of all our side stairs is automatically always the same regardless of length, and we can simply hard-code it.